Aadi0902/aadi0902.github.io/_posts/2022-12-01-video-based-human-motion-prediction.md

-The reason for picking tmporal convolutions over RNNs is:
+The reason for picking temporal convolutions over RNNs is:
 1. Convolutional architecture offers precise control over temporal receptive fields, which the authors of the paper found important for 3D pose estimation.
 2. Convolutional models enable parallelization over batch and time dimension and also do not suffer from vanishing and exploding gradients.